rambling-ai/gptize/README.md

 GPTize is a Python script that helps you include only relevant files from a repository (with path context) for use as input to a generative AI prompt.

+By default it ignores anything in the specified path's .gitignore file.
-It filters files based on .gptignore and/or .gitignore files and prints the content of the relevant files in a markdown format, suitable for input to AI systems like GPT.
+It walks the directory prompting the user to include or exclude each file, then outputs the content of the relevant files in a markdown format that includes the filename and path, suitable for input to LLMs.

+The tool saves a .gptignore in the directory it is invoked from.
+You can load the .gptignore to repeat your previous selection with updated code after saving changes.

 ## Installation